-N.S. communities take stand against anti-black racism | CBC News
+N.S. communities take stand against anti-Black racism | CBC News

-Two Nova Scotia communities with histories of anti-black racism are taking a stand today.

-Marches and gatherings are planned in Shelburne and Africville to stand in solidarity with black people and stand united against anti-black racism.

-Other demonstrations in support of the Black Lives Matter movement were held across the province Saturday.
+Several demonstrations in support of the Black Lives Matter movement were held across the province over the weekend, including one in Shelburne, another community with a history of anti-Black racism.

 "I'm hoping that people get the message that they understand that it's not OK to treat any human being as a lesser human than anyone else," said Shelburne Mayor Karen Mattatall, who attended the event.